dkfans/keeperfx/docs/keeperfx_readme.txt

     but no problem is mentioned in KEEPERFX.LOG.
 A: Select "Run in 256 colors" and "Run in 640x480" in the
-    program properties, and change lines in KEEPERFX.CFG in into those written in next answer.
+    program properties, and change lines in KEEPERFX.CFG into those written in next answer.

 Q: Intro doesn't play.
 LOG file says:
      Error: In source setup_game: